 Not more frequently than once each Contract Year, Owner may, by giving at least seven days’ prior notice to CAISO, request CAISO to issue a Test Dispatch Notice in order for Owner to determine the heat input of a Unit.
 CAISO shall not unreasonably refuse to issue a Test Dispatch Notice for a heat input test.
 The Test Dispatch Notice shall be marked “Heat Input Test Notice.”
 The heat input test shall be conducted in accordance with testing standards and procedures agreed to by CAISO and Owner.
 In the absence of such agreement, the standards and procedures shall be determined through ADR before such test may be conducted.
 The arbitrator shall specify procedures for testing which are consistent with Good Industry Practice.
 Following such a heat input test, Owner shall be permitted to make a filing under Section 205 of the Federal Power Act limited to modifying the heat inputs used in the Variable Cost Payment, Start-up Payment, Preempted Dispatch Payment and Mandatory Energy Bid in Schedules C, D, E and M, respectively, to reflect the results of such test.

-4.10 Forecasts Of CAISO’s Requirements

-Not later than November 15 of each year, CAISO shall provide Owner and the Responsible Utility with a non-binding forecast representing CAISO’s then current best estimate of the monthly MWh, monthly peak day MW, and monthly Service Hours that CAISO will require each Unit to provide each month during the ensuing Contract Year (“Annual Forecast”).
-In addition, not later than June 15 of each year, CAISO shall provide Owner and with a non-binding forecast (“Update”) representing CAISO’s then current best estimate of the monthly MWh, monthly peak day MW, and monthly Service Hours that CAISO will require each Unit to provide each month from June through the end of the Contract Year.
-Each Annual Forecast and Update will take into account the Long-term Planned Outages.
-The Annual Forecasts and Updates shall be treated as confidential pursuant to Section 12.5 and shall not be binding.

-4.11 Determination of Contract Service Limits
+4.10 Intentionally left blank.

+4.11 Intentionally left blank.